Oak Cladding Exterior

-Being both durable and tough, oak has long been a favourite choice for hardwood cladding.
-Oak cladding boards are selected for limited knot content and are supplied as random lengths or as finger-jointed boards.
+Durable and tough, oak wood cladding has long been a popular choice for timber cladding projects.
+Our oak cladding boards are carefully selected for limited knot content and are supplied in either random lengths or finger-jointed formats, depending on the requirements of your project.
+This makes oak suitable for use as wall cladding in both traditional and contemporary designs.

 Style